vmware-tanzu/tanzu-dev-portal/content/workshops/lab-spring-boot-app.md

 weight: 10
 ---

+If you’re new to Spring Boot, take this gentle introduction to experience how Spring Boot makes it easy to create standalone, production-grade Spring-based applications that you can "just run."
 Try this lab to see how Spring Boot helps you accelerate application development.
 This workshop is meant to give you a quick taste of Spring Boot.
 You’ll build a simple web application with Spring Boot and add some useful services to it.